Top Gun: Maverick: Industry response

-On August 3, 2022, filmmaker Quentin Tarantino called Top Gun: Maverick "fantastic", as the film, alongside Steven Spielberg's West Side Story, "provided a true cinematic spectacle, the kind that I'd almost thought that I wasn't going to see anymore."
+On August 3, 2022, filmmaker Quentin Tarantino called Top Gun: Maverick "fantastic", as the film, alongside Steven Spielberg's West Side Story (2021), "provided a true cinematic spectacle, the kind that I'd almost thought that I wasn't going to see anymore."
 As a long-time admirer of the original Top Gun director, the late Tony Scott, he added: "There was just this lovely, lovely aspect because I love both Tony Scott's cinema so much, and I love Tony so much that that's as close as we're ever going to get to seeing one more Tony Scott movie ...
 The respect and the love of Tony was in every frame.
 It was almost in every decision.
 It was consciously right there, but in this really cool way that was really respectful."
-Spielberg himself also praised the film as having "saved the entire theatrical industry”.
+Spielberg himself also praised the film as having "saved the entire theatrical industry".

 Ridley Scott, Tony's older brother with whom Cruise worked on the 1985 film Legend, was given a private screening for Maverick.
 Bruckheimer stated, "One of the most heartwarming things I experienced is when we showed the movie to Tony's brother, Ridley.
 He was laudatory in his praise for the film and the kind of care that Tom took to honor Tony throughout the movie.
 That was foremost in everybody's mind."
-However, Fede Álvarez, director of Alien: Romulus (produced by Scott), later stated that Scott had more negative feelings on Maverick. Álvarez stated "I asked him about the new Top Gun and he's like 'meh.'
+However, Fede Álvarez, director of the 2024 film Alien: Romulus (produced by Ridley), later stated that Ridley had more negative feelings on Maverick. Álvarez stated "I asked him about the new Top Gun and he's like 'meh.'
 I'm like, 'What are you talking about?'
 And he was like, 'My brother's was original and this is like eh.'
 He really respected it, but you could see how tough he was."
-The film was dedicated to Scott's memory.
+The film was dedicated to Tony Scott's memory.